D.C. Roads - US 1

 US 1 is the only US Highway in the District of Columbia with cool black shields like these (the above is courtesy Lou Corsaro).

 All four northbound DC-US 1 shields still standing.
-I didn't see the southbound shields that Lou had found, but I was paying more attention straight ahead than to the other side of the road.
+I didn't see the southbound shields below that Lou had found, but I was paying more attention straight ahead than to the other side of the road.

 A closeup of the arrow on the last sign above shows that the US 1 signs are actually a black sheet applied to a white background, with the appropriate holes cut out for the direction, shield, and in this case arrow.
 The sign is so old, the sheet is peeling away from the backing, leaving a halo around the arrow.
 Click for the full closeup of the sign.